-Flying offers many advantages....
+Flying may offer many advantages....

 A society without air travel is unthinkable nowadays.
 With the introduction of the jet engine in the early 60's, both speed and range of passenger airplanes increased drastically.
 Today one can even fly non stop from e.g. Europe to Australia, a trip that would take at least 4-5 days not so long ago.
 On top of that, ticket prices dropped significantly, bringing flying within reach for a much larger audience.
 As a result the world has become a much smaller place over the last few decades.
 Long range air travel including multiple time zones is quite normal today for many of us.
 And furthermore flying is considered one of the safest means of transport.